iterative/dvc.org/content/docs/command-reference/exp/remove.md

 - `-g`, `--git-remote` - Name or URL of the Git remote to remove the experiment from

-- `--keep` - keep only the selected experiments and remove all others
+- `--keep` - changes the default behavior to the opposite for options like -n, --rev.
+   For example -n <num> --keep keeps experiments from the last num commits and removes all other experiments.

 - `-h`, `--help` - shows the help message and exit.